bitrise-io/devcenter/_articles/en/reviews/ship-androiddraft.md

 2. Go to the **Android Settings** section.
 3. [Expose a Workflow](/deploy/ship/#exposing-a-workflows-artifacts-to-ship) that creates the APK you want to publish.
 4. Enter the [track](https://developers.google.com/android-publisher/tracks) you want to use to publish to the Play Store.
+5. If your Android app contains multiple modules, enter the exact module your want
-5. Choose the appropriate keystore file and the Service Account JSON file.
+6. Choose the appropriate keystore file and the Service Account JSON file.

 Your app is now ready for publishing.
 To publish, go back to the **Details** page and click **Publish**.